peterbrittain/asciimatics/doc/source/widgets.rst

                      current input focus.
 Right arrow          Move to the first Widget in the column to the right of the column with the
                      current input focus.
-Space or Return      Select the current Widget - e.g. click a Button.
+Space or Return      Select the current Widget - e.g. click a Button, or pop-up a list of options.
 ===================  ==============================================================================

 Note that the cursor keys will not traverse between Layouts.
 In addition, asciimatics will not